akeda2/randrn/README.md

 'Some file name with &%¤# in it.txt' --> 2022-12-12_09-49-45_0001_cya5x6mk6spb19tt.txt
 ```
 #### Use-case #2:
-You have an amount of files with non alphanumerical characters in the file name - garbage filenames:
+You have an amount of files with non alphanumerical characters in the file name/garbage filenames.
-- Use "-a or --auto": Only renames files which actually have garbage in the filenames.
+- Use "-a or --auto" Only renames files which actually have garbage in the filenames.
-- Use "-S or --strip": Only strips out garbage and replaces it with alphanumerical randomness.
+- Use "-S or --strip" Only strips out garbage and replaces it with alphanumerical randomness.

 #### Example of --strip:
 ```
 $ randrn --strip Some*
-'Some file name with &%¤# in it.txt' --> Some_kiflx11hfile_kiflx11hname_kiflx11hwith_kiflx11hin_kiflx11hit.txt
+Some file name with &%¤# in it.txt --> Some_file_name_with__0i29kwlg_in_it.txt
-(this will probably change into something more useful...)
+Spaces are replaced with underscores, then garbage characters are replaced with alphanumerical random characters.
 ```
 ## Usage:
 ```